bytechefhq/bytechef/README.md

 See [Adaptive Streaming with Piper](https://medium.com/@arik.c.mail/adaptive-streaming-with-piper-b37e55d95466)

-# Using Git as a Pipeline Repository backend
+# Using Git as a Workflow Repository backend

-Rather than storing the pipelines in your local file system you can use Git to store them for you.
-This has great advantages, not the least of which is pipeline versioning, Pull Requests and everything else Git has to offer.
+Rather than storing the workflows in your local file system you can use Git to store them for you.
+This has great advantages, not the least of which is workflow versioning, Pull Requests and everything else Git has to offer.

-To enable Git as a pipeline repository set the `piper.pipeline-repository.git.enabled` flag to `true` in `./scripts/development.sh` and restart Piper.
-By default, Piper will use the demo repository [piper-pipelines](https://github.com/creactiviti/piper-pipelines).
+To enable Git as a workflow repository set the `piper.workflow-repository.git.enabled` flag to `true` in `./scripts/development.sh` and restart Piper.
+By default, Piper will use the demo repository [piper-workflows](https://github.com/creactiviti/piper-workflows).

-You can change it by using the `piper.pipeline-repository.git.url` and `piper.pipeline-repository.git.search-paths` configuration parameters.
+You can change it by using the `piper.workflow-repository.git.url` and `piper.workflow-repository.git.search-paths` configuration parameters.

 # Configuration